poytaytoy/DingleBob/README.md

 * Implement OOP
 * Make a standard library

-I recommend you skim over the syntax from [here](SYNTAX.md), especially the part of lists and closure.
+I recommend you skim over the syntax from [here](SYNTAX.md), especially the part on lists and closure.

 ---